 Palmyra is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Palmyra is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Palmyra who work in teaching (32.43%), architecture and engineering (32.43%), and art, media, and design (18.92%).
+There are especially a lot of people living in Palmyra who work in art, media, and design (55.00%), management occupations (45.00%), and office and administrative support (0.00%).

 Of important note, Palmyra is also a town of artists.
 Palmyra has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Palmyra’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.92% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 55.00% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Palmyra is a great place for families with children to consider.
 First of all, many other families with children live here, making Palmyra a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Palmyra has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Palmyra’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Palmyra is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Palmyra does not have a public transit system used by locals to get to and from work.

-The per capita income in Palmyra in 2010 was $19,873, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $79,492 for a family of four.
+The per capita income in Palmyra in 2010 was $16,748, which is low income relative to Virginia and the nation.
+This equates to an annual income of $66,992 for a family of four.

 The most common language spoken in Palmyra is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Italian and African languages.